 As teams learn to embrace and use Agile principles they need to learn how to make decisions as a team.
 The decisions that teams need to learn how to make for themselves have consequences, and they will be wrong sometimes.
 To accomplish this learning process in the least risky manner, the team should use techniques like delaying decisions as late as is practical and delivering completed work using time boxes.
 These techniques reduce risk by increasing the time the team has to gather knowledge and to elicit feedback.
 The organization also must learn how to encourage the team to make good decisions.
-This requires the organization to accept some level of explicit initial ambiguity that is caused by delaying decisions, rather than implicit ambiguity of making decisions early that later turn to be wrong and in turn lowers productivity.
+This requires the organization to accept some level of explicit, initial ambiguity that is caused by delaying decisions, rather than implicit ambiguity of making decisions early that later turn to be wrong.
 The organization must also learn to evaluate teams and individuals less on the outcome of a single decision and more on the outcome of the value the team delivered.

 Teams also have to unlearn habits, for example, relying on others to plan for them.
 In order to do that, all leaders and teams must have an understanding of the true goals of the project (listen to my interview with David Marquet) and how the project fits into the strategic goals of the organization.

 Teams make designs daily that affect the direction of the sprint and project.
 The faster these decisions are made the higher the team’s velocity or productivity.
 Having a solid understanding of the real goals of the project helps the team make decisions more effectively.
 Organizations need to learn how share knowledge that today is generally compartmentalized between developers, testers or analysts.